CumulusNetworks/DUE/docs/GettingStarted.md

 **Formatting Conventions**
-If you are viewing this document as a text file, literal commands to type are start and end with backticks like `this`.
+If you are viewing this document as a text file, literal commands to type are start and end with back ticks like `this`.
 If you are using a Markdown viewer, you will see just the text: this but the font will be `different`.
 **The point**
 If you cut and paste from this file, do not copy the `